 There are several other things you can do with Lottie animations.
 One popular technique is to change the point that the animation is at depending on the scroll level of the page.

-This set up is a bit more involved, so make sure you're comfortable with code before you attempt this.
+This set-up is a bit more involved, so make sure you're comfortable with the code before you attempt this.

 - Set up your animation as before, but ensure that controls and autoplay are unticked.
 Copy only the code between the <lottie-player> tags.
 Paste this into an HTML block and add an id attribute with a unique name for your animation (this name can only have letters, numbers, or dashes and underscores).
 Click Publish.
 Your code should look similar to the below:

 background="transparent" speed="1" style="width: 100%; height: ;"></lottie-player>

 - Next, you'll need to add the below code once per page (you can put it in an HTML block or in the Custom <body> tracking code section in Get Found (SEO)).
 This code must be pasted before the code for your animations (i.e. earlier on the page).

 - Now, you'll need to add another script tag to the HTML block from before.
 This is where you put your keyframes for the animation.
 An example of a scroll-based animation that's offset is below: